 Well, look.
 You have a problem, you choose how to respond.
 I choose to appreciate the positives, including how Janet’s condition led us to an inspiring $1 million project for our public library.
 More about that shortly.
 First I’ll give specifics about Janet, because dementia follows many different paths.

 Janet’s dementia has no precipitating event such as concussion or surgery.
-We do think that stress contributed.
-Whatever the underlying reasons, Janet no longer forms memories reliably, and she’s lost much of what had been stored: our wedding, graduations, the funerals of her father and mine, trips around the country, wading in the Jordan River with her mother.
+We think that stress contributed, as well as a cardiac condition that eventually came to light—bradycardia, random drops in heart rate that deprive the brain of oxygen.
+Whatever the underlying reasons, Janet no longer forms memories reliably, and she’s lost much of what had been stored: our wedding, graduations, the funerals of her father and mine, trips around the country, wading in the Jordan River with her mother, and on and on.

 Yet I’m grateful for Janet’s dementia.

 I am NOT glad that she’s forgetting.
-Memory is not only a comfort in retrieving yesterdays, it’s a personal adviser that guides you places, advises you on established work procedures, and saves you from repeating discussions with your spouse about bank balances, home maintenance, and operating your Kindle (big sigh from me).
-Janet’s memory problem is my problem, too.
+Memory is not only a comfort in retrieving yesterdays, it’s a personal adviser that guides you places, advises you on established work procedures, and saves you from repeating discussions with your spouse about bank balances, home maintenance, and operating your Kindle. (insert sigh from me) Janet’s memory problem is my problem, too.

 But you get used to it.
 Just like you would get used to your partner’s losing a hand, becoming lactose-intolerant, or acquiring an ugly tattoo.
 However, I am not just accustomed to Janet’s dementia, I’m grateful for it.

 I’m grateful for my wife’s dementia because it could be something worse.
-There are harder problems.
+There are stiffer misfortunes for sure.
 When I witness someone else’s trial, I often think that Janet and I have it easier.
 Virtually always.

 I’m grateful for my wife’s dementia because it is within a lifetime of blessings.
 It’s just yellow snow.
 That’s how I think of it.
 A blizzard passes and leaves a blanket of white, the sun turning your lawn into a field of diamonds, and one little patch shows that a dog has lifted his leg.
 You’re going to get upset about that?
 Look at the diamonds!
 Piss cannot dissolve diamonds.

 We’ve been married 29 years.
 The 10th anniversary gift is diamond jewelry, so symbolically, we have those diamonds.
 (Not in reality, but symbolically!)
-Soon we’ll reach our 30th anniversary, and once again the gift is a diamond.
+In fall of 2020, we’ll reach our 30th anniversary, and once again the gift is a diamond.
 I’m not worried about Janet’s knowing that, because she will forget.

 I’m grateful for my wife’s dementia because we can joke about it.
 Like I just did!
 I know what I can and cannot josh about with Janet.
 Never mice.
 She hates mice and never forgets that.
 Mice are what I’m taking care not to mention right now.
 But memory jokes are fine.
 Laughter helps.

 I’m grateful for my wife’s dementia because it gives a reason to spotlight her.
 I am proud to tell Janet’s story, both present and past.
-Her response to the disease shows the same spirit that let her ace graduate school in her late forties, earning her Master’s in Library & Information Science in the nation’s earliest wave of online students (also with time on site at the University of Pittsburgh)(But her undergrad is from Penn State—please note this, local fans and worldwide alums!).
+Her response to the disease shows the same spirit that let her ace graduate school in her late forties, earning her Master’s in Library & Information Science in the nation’s earliest wave of online students (also with time on site at the University of Pittsburgh)(But her undergrad is from Penn State, so she nails both sides of that bitter school rivalry).
 Then she went on to build our new public library building.